cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

                    M
                 ------->
                            Z = kM
-                           D = DLEQ_Generate(G,Y,M,Z)
+                           D = DLEQ_Generate(G,k,Y,M,Z)
                    Z,D
                 <-------
     b = DLEQ_Verify(G,Y,M,Z,D)
     Output H_2(x, Zr^(-1)) if b=1, else "error"
 ~~~

-DLEQ_Generate(G,Y,M,Z) and DLEQ_Verify(G,Y,M,Z,D) are described in Section {{dleq}}.
-Intuitively, the DLEQ proof allows P to prove
+DLEQ_Generate(G,k,Y,M,Z) and DLEQ_Verify(G,Y,M,Z,D) are described in Section
+{{dleq}}.
+Intuitively, the DLEQ proof allows P to prove to V in NIZK that the
-to V in NIZK that the same key k is the exponent of both Y and M. In other words, computing the
+same key k is the exponent of both Y and M. In other words, computing the
-discrete logarithm of Y and Z (with respect to G and M, respectively) results in the same value.
+discrete logarithm of Y and Z (with respect to G and M, respectively) results in
-The committed value Y should be public before the protocol is initiated.
+the same value.
+The committed value Y should be public before the protocol is
+initiated.

 The actual PRF function computed is as follows: